On M List of Movie Reviews

 12/15:

 Unfortunately, it's not a good movie.
-Nothing much makes sense.
+Not much makes sense.
 The script is hard to follow, and the running

 length has me equally frustrated, too.

-Marlon Brando had always been beautiful in black and white, and his acting ability was there.
-But his talent got
+Marlon Brando had always been beautiful in black and white, and the acting ability was there.
+But his talent

-not interesting.
-Both actors had expressed admiration for each other with Yul stating Brando was his
+ineffective and not interesting.
+Both actors had expressed admiration for each other with Yul stating Brando

-of the film.
-Also, you can see how it was effective for Yul Brynner in Kings of the Sun which
+can see how it was effective for Yul Brynner in Kings of the Sun,